Skip to main content

 “A title comes with a lot of responsibilities; those who succeed trust their capabilities.”

-Gossip did not escape Rukaiya’s ears, but she had learnt to deal with them with time.
+Gossip did not escape Rukaiya’s ears, but she had learnt to deal with it over time.
 Jalal was at Mankot, and she wrote urging them to meet him and discuss the safety and needs of the Harem.
-Together they had decided that once Din Panah was safe, they would shift half of the Harem to Lahore from Kabul as he had promised.
+Together, they had decided that once Din Panah was safe, they would shift half of the Harem to Lahore from Kabul as he had promised.
 Rukaiya hoped and prayed it was soon because it would mean staying closer to Jalal and the seat of activities.
 Sometimes, Maham Anga’s hold over Jalal and his dependency on her disturbed Rukaiya.
-She knew that to hold on to her position she needed to be on good terms with the foster mother as well.
+She knew that to hold on to her position, she needed to be on good terms with the foster mother as well.

 Salima had the sharp features and tall build of the Timurid dynasty, unlike herself and Jalal.
 Rukaiya could not help but admit that she was indeed beautiful.
 The ladies bowed in decorum to the new Padishah Begum and presented her with gifts from their journey.
 Persian carpets, jewellery and clothes were exchanged.
 Rukaiya then ordered the maids to escort them to their chambers and promised a meeting at lunch.